halamto2/TAWR/README.md

 ```
 Then, navigate to the project directory and run the desired script.

+### Dataset
+The training CLWD dataset can be obtained through the [WDnet's repository](https://github.com/MRUIL/WDNet).

 ## Results
 The results of the project are documented in the thesis text, which will be linked here once it becomes available.